MaxandreOgeret/vcstool2/README.md

 ### Run arbitrary commands

-The `vcs custom` command enables to pass arbitrary user-specified arguments to the vcs invocation.
-The set of repositories to operate on can optionally be restricted by the type:
+The `vcs custom` command enables to pass arbitrary user-specified arguments to the git executable.

 ```
-vcs custom --git --args log --oneline -n 10
+vcs custom --args log --oneline -n 10
 ```

-If the command should work on multiple repositories make sure to pass only generic arguments which work for all of these repository types.

 # How to install vcstool2?